gwlucastrig/Tinfour/README.md

 Instructions for setting up and running the Tinfour Viewer application are provided at the wiki page [Tinfour Execution from the Command Line](https://github.com/gwlucastrig/Tinfour/wiki/Tinfour-Execution-from-the-Command-Line).
-With the introduction of the "fat jar" feature in recent releases, the procedure for launching the Tinfour Viewer became much simpler.
-Under Windows, once you have Java installed, you can launch the Tinfour Viewer application from your File Explorer window by double-clicking on the jar file.
-Other Tinfour applications must be launched from the command-line, but the wiki page attempts to simplify the process as much as possible.
-It also attempts to explain some of the nuances of the procedures and to provide the details you will need to set up a command window and run the command-line variation
+With the introduction of the _fat jar_ feature in recent releases, the procedure for launching the Tinfour Viewer became much simpler.
+For example, if you have Java installed on a Windows system, you can launch the Tinfour Viewer application from your File Explorer window by double-clicking on the "fat" jar file TinfourDemo-2.1.2-jar-with-dependencies (adjusting the version as appropriate).
+While other Tinfour applications must be launched from the command-line, the wiki page attempts to simplify the process as much as possible.
+It also explains some of the nuances of the launch procedures and provides the details you will need to set up a command window and run the command-line variations for all the various Tinfour applications.

 The demonstrator is intended to show how the Tinfour library could be integrated into a full-featured GIS application or other analysis tool.
 It's a simple